Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 The economy is shrinking because the country is.

-And the idea that somebody from Morocco I mean, have you been to the sort of rural parts of Morocco where pretty much 40% is illiterate?
+And the idea that somebody from Morocco, I mean, have you been to the sort of rural parts of Morocco where pretty much 40% is illiterate?

-Um for five pounds.
+Squabblat for five pounds.

-I'm assuming that would be Reconquista.
+I'm assuming that would be Uli Conquista.

-Um how about we stop allowing this nonsense?
+How about we stop allowing this nonsense?

-I'm in uh North Carolina, uh also Magnum Norse.
+I'm in North Carolina, also Magnum Norse.

 Thank you very much for that.

-Uh Brother Doom for 499.
+Brother Doom for £4.99.

 I'm an American and I'd also prefer not having military bases all over Britain or Germany for that matter.